About the Program

 Upon the successful completion of the Intercultural Mentorship Program, mentors can apply for the Making a World of Difference Award.

-Welcome to the Intercultural Mentorship Program!
 Thank you for your interest in becoming a Mentor Partner.
 We hope to inspire you to look at life through someone else’s perspective, to challenge your own assumptions, to apply critical thinking and become more knowledgeable and sensitive interculturally and to enhance your overall experience at Red River College and in Winnipeg!